devhaiderale/devhaiderale/README.md

 **A few HIGHLIGHTS:**
 - Spearheaded a site redesign that boosted online sales by 45% within three months
 - Built a marketing automation suite for a subscription service, resulting in a 60% reduction in cart abandonment
-- Designed and implemented an AI chat-agent for a SaaS provider, increasing qualified demo requests by 80%